nicholaswmin/fsm/README.md

 ## Integrity safeguards

-While this FSM does few things it strives to perform them as correctly as possible with an emphasis on catching errors on construction-time rather than run-time.
+This FSM places an emphasis on catching errors on construction-time rather than run-time.

-In addition to an extensive test suite, it's constructor arguments are validated for type, shape, mapping actions to defined methods etc..

-Additionally, & to protect against accidental meddling with it's internals, both the arguments & the FSM itself are rendered immutable via `Object.freeze`.
+To protect against meddling with it's internals, both the arguments & the FSM itself are rendered immutable via `Object.freeze`.

 ## Test